BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 - Schools prepare kids terribly for the job market;
 - Ethics are important but lacking in our profession;
-- The amount of programmers is doubled every 5 years
+- The amount of programmers is doubled every 5 years;
-  - 50% of the programmers therefore has less than 5 years of experience
+  - 50% of the programmers therefore has less than 5 years of experience;

 Robert pretended to be our new CTO.
 He atmitted he would do a terrible job at administration, but he would lay the following standards upon us.

 - ***We will not ship shit***
-- We will always be ready
+- We will always be ready;
   - Technically ready, so we should always be able to deploy to prod.
-If the business is not ready, that's a different cookie.
+If the business is not ready, that's a different cookie.;
-- Stable productivity
+- Stable productivity;
-- Inexpensive adaptability
+- Inexpensive adaptability;
-  - Making changes should be easy
+  - Making changes should be easy;
-- Continuous Improvement
+- Continuous Improvement;
-- Fearless Competence
+- Fearless Competence;
-  - Boy scout rule: Leave everything a bit cleaner than you found it
+  - Boy scout rule: Leave everything a bit cleaner than you found it;
   - Tests, Write tests.
-Then write some more tests.
+Then write some more tests.;
-- Extreme quality
+- Extreme quality;
-- QA will find nothing
+- QA will find nothing;
-- Automated!
+- Automated!;
-- No fragilities
+- No fragilities;
-- We cover for eachother
+- We cover for eachother;
-- Honest estimates
+- Honest estimates;
-- You say no
+- You say no;
-  - Tell if something is not possible, and stick with it
+  - Tell if something is not possible, and stick with it;
-  - If they ask you to try anyway, tell then you already did and you failed
+  - If they ask you to try anyway, tell then you already did and you failed;

 ## The three laws of Test Driven Development